singerdmx/flutter-quill/README.md

 And depending on your use case, you might want to dispose the `_controller` in dispose mehtod

-Check out [Sample Page] for advanced usage.
+Check out [Sample Page] for more advanced usage.

 ## Input / Output